stanford-mast/Grazelle-PPoPP18/README.md

 ## Custom Datasets

-We are developing a tool to aid in the conversion of graphs from one format to another, including Grazelle's binary edge list format.
-We will update this section once said tool is released.
+[**GraphTool**](https://github.com/stanford-mast/GraphTool) can be used to perform basic format conversion.
+Converting graphs to Grazelle's binary edge list format can be performed using this tool, although it is likely some manual intervention will also be required.

 # Running